 Three-day intensive, hands-on workshops (or “strands”) form a core component of the Landmark College Summer Institute experience.
 Participants stay in the same strand for all three days.

 Presenter: Ibrahim Dahlstrom-Hakki, Ph.D.

-Strand 3) Executive Function Support In and Out of the Classroom
+Strand D) Executive Function Support In and Out of the Classroom

-Description: Many students struggle in school, not because the work is too hard, but because of the executive function challenges they face when trying to juggle academics, social life, athletics, and jobs.
-Executive function (EF) refers to the cognitive processes that allow us to organize thoughts and activities, prioritize tasks, make decisions, and take action.
+Many students struggle in school, not because the work is too hard, but because of the executive function (EF) challenges they face when trying to juggle academics, social life, athletics, and jobs.
+EF refers to the cognitive processes that allow us to organize thoughts and activities, prioritize tasks, make decisions, and take action.
 Participants in this interactive three-day strand will deepen their understanding of EF and its impact on student success.
-Practical approaches, strategies, and tools for supporting students who struggle with EF challenges due to increased academic demand, ADHD, or ASD will be presented.
-Day two of the strand will be presented by the Landmark College Professional Certified Coaches.
-They will introduce the coaching skill of non-directive approaches, which has been shown to be useful when working with students with EF difficulties.
-Participants will be invited to practice these strategies to enhance their skills as educators in order to encourage student success.
-Instruction and practice in techniques such as asking powerful questions and helping students create goals with intention that encourage self-determination and self-management skills will be given.
+A balance between EF theory, research, and practice will be presented—emphasis is placed on understanding why students struggle with EF, as well as practical approaches for supporting students facing EF challenges due to increased academic demand, learning disability, ADHD, or ASD.